Prison healthcare: Countries

+Australia

+There are no national standards for healthcare in Australian prisons.
+There are eight prison systems in Australia, one for each internal state and territory.
+Each provides healthcare differently, as prisoners are excluded from Medicare, Australia's otherwise universal healthcare system.
+The range of services and medications available to people in prison are significantly lower than those available to the general community.

 Ghana

 Like other countries, prisoners in Ghana are at high risk for HIV and hepatitis C. The relationship between prisons and the national Ghana Health Service is also weak, leading to disorganized care.

 United Kingdom

 Within the last several decades, the number of prisoners in England and Wales has almost doubled.
 As a result, the prisons are overcrowded and the health of the prisoners is at a higher risk.

 Health care in prisons has been commissioned by NHS England since 2013, yet it still remains a work in progress.
 Before that, it was locally commissioned by primary care trusts.
 Guidelines produced in 2016 by the National Institute for Health and Care Excellence recommended that on admission there should be a health check with confidential testing for hepatitis B, hepatitis C and HIV.
 In 2016, there were more than 4,400 prisoners aged 60 or over in England and Wales, and the number was increasingly rapidly.
 "They are sicker and more likely to have complex health needs than people of an equivalent age who are living in the community".